Redesigning a subscription based donation platform

 We conducted usability testing based on different pathways that a user would take on the website.
 This allowed us to determine the exact usability issues and pain points on the website preventing users from signing up for membership and donating.

-We asked users to complete 4 tasks and observed the click paths, user comments, emotions, and the reported level of difficulty of carrying out each task.
+We asked users to complete 4 tasks and observed the click paths, user comments, emotions, and the reported level of difficulty of each task.

 Affinity Diagramming